International Educator of the Year Awards for Faculty and Staff 2013

-Faculty: Each college is invited to submit nominations for the two faculty “International Educator of the Year” awards by October 19, 2012.
-Every colleges may nominate one individual for each of the two awards-one for junior faculty (untenured or newly tenured) and one for senior faculty.
-IFAS, CLAS and the College of Medicine may nominate two people in each category because of the relatively larger sizes of those colleges.
+Faculty: Each college is invited to submit nominations for the two faculty “International Educator of the Year” awards by Friday, October 11, 2013.
+Each college may nominate one individual for each of the two awards-one for junior faculty (untenured or newly tenured) and one for senior faculty.
+IFAS, CLAS and the College of Medicine may nominate up to two people in each category because of the relatively larger sizes of those colleges.
+Award criteria and the nomination process for the faculty awards are detailed below.
 The winner of each of these two awards will receive $1,000.

 Selection of Winners: A university-wide committee appointed by the Dean of the UF International Center will select the winners for each of the awards.
 The award committee will consider the following factors in selecting the awardees in each category:

-**The significance of the nominee’s accomplishments within the last five (5) years and as a UF faculty or staff member; evidence of sustained international involvement is an important criterion for a strong nomination.
+* The significance of the nominee’s accomplishments within the last five (5) years as a UF faculty or staff member; evidence of sustained international involvement is an important criterion for a strong nomination.

 Research: The extent to which the faculty or staff member’s research made a significant contribution to his/her discipline through the creation or discovery of new knowledge and how that work involved international activities.

-Teaching: The extent to which the faculty or staff member’s teaching increased student awareness of international issues and involved them in academic activities abroad.
+Teaching: The extent to which the faculty or staff member’s teaching increased student learning outcomes with respect to international issues and/or involved students in academic activities abroad.
 Also, the committee will review the extent to which courses with international content (including study abroad courses) were developed by the nominee and how that affected the curriculum.

-Service: The extent to which the international activities cited in the nomination raised UF’s profile as a globally- engaged university, the benefits derived from these activities, and documented evidence of such.
+Service: The extent to which the international activities cited in the nomination raised UF’s profile as a credible globally-engaged university, the benefits derived from these service activities, and documented evidence of such.
 Significant roles in advising, mentoring, and similar service activities are included in this category as well, especially for those individuals in staff ranks.

-The awards will be presented by Dr. Kathleen Ann Long, Associate Provost for Academic Affairs, at a reception on Tuesday, November 13, 2012 at 3:30 p.m. in the Keene Faculty Center as part of International Education Week.
+The awards will be presented by Dr. Angel Kwolek-Folland, Associate Provost for Academic Affairs, at a reception on Tuesday, November 19, 2013 at 3:30 p.m. in the Keene Faculty Center as part of International Education Week.